intel/CommsPowerManagement/power.md

 It allows adjustment of P-States and C-States through the Linux kernel /proc file system interface.

-# Prerequisites
+# Additional Setup Notes

-It is required to disable the intel_pstate kernel driver, as this may disrupt the configuration enabled by the script.
-To achieve this, we need to add `intel_pstate=disable` to the kernel boot parameters.
+This script works with both acpi-cpufreq and intel_pstate drivers, although functionality may be slightly different between them.
+If you wish to to disable the intel_pstate kernel driver, we need to add `intel_pstate=disable` to the kernel boot parameters.
 Typically this is done by editing `/boot/grub2/grub.cfg` or `/etc/default/grub`, and adding to the relevant kernel parameter line (it may be slightly different on